Banksy-said-hi/ERC1155-NFT-Marketplace/README.md

 - **Figure out a solution to force users connect their wallet after opening the website**

+- **What is hydrating in Nextjs projects?**

+- **Watch some video around "How to develop a ERC1155 marketplace" to fix the bug of marketplace ( second time listing a token ), Take a deep look at their smart contracts **

 ************************************************
 Priorities:
 - **(1) Dedicated Gateway**